26 Interesting Facts About Peacock (The Bird with the Bling)

 Table of Contents

-They are native to Asia, but have been introduced to other parts of the world.
-Peafowl are often kept in zoos and parks and are admired for their striking appearance.
+While they are native to South Asia, peacocks have been introduced to many other parts of the world, including the Americas and parts of Europe, where they are now seen in parks and zoos.

 4. Peahens are less colorful than peacocks